AlienWashim/AlienWashim/README.md

-- 👋 Hi, I’m @Washim34(Md Washim Akram)
+- 👋 Hi, I’m @AlienWashim(Md Washim Akram)
 - Student of Green University of Bangladesh,
 - Department of Computer Science and Engineering

 - 👀 I’m interested in ... programming languages
 - Expart in Java, C, C++, Assembly language
-- Also in HTML, CSS, JavaScript, PHP and MySQL
+- Also in HTML, CSS, JavaScript, PHP and SQL
 - 🌱 I’m currently learning ...
-Ajax and Bootstrap
+Operating System and Computer networking
 - 💞️ I’m looking to collaborate on ...
-Java programming language and Web development
+Java programming language,Operating System and Computer networking
 - 📫 How to reach me ... ws.akram330@gmail.com

 <!---